Coining (mint): Use

 In modern presses, a die strikes approximately 120 coins a minute.
 This rapid coining causes wear on the dies.
-Nickel alloys are among the main metals used in today’s coins but they are harder than other legacy coinage metals such as silver and gold alloys and therefore they cause even quicker die wear.
+Nickel alloys are among the main metals used in today's coins but they are harder than other legacy coinage metals such as silver and gold alloys and therefore they cause even quicker die wear.
 Copper and copper alloys have been used in coinage for centuries because of their malleability and the ease with which they can be coined: however, these too wear the dies when the dies are used for too long.
 An infamous example is the 1955 "poorman's double die".
 This coin is sold as a replacement for the 1955 doubled die, but it is no more than die-deterioration doubling, caused by wear on the dies.
 When a coin is struck, the planchet is not heated.
 Although the planchet would be softer and more malleable, the extra time and expense would prove too great for the mint.
 Thus, the metal cold flows into the die under the high pressure.

 Mistakes can happen at any stage of this manufacturing process, and these mistakes are something that certain collectors look for.
 Coin errors that occur on the die are generally more desirable than errors made at the time of the strike.
 For example, a doubled die, where a date or another device appears twice slightly offset, is often a highly desired error.
 Strike errors are generally unique, whereas all coins struck with an error die will have the same characteristic.
 This makes them more easily collectible.
 The most famous doubled die in the past hundred years is the 1955 doubled die Lincoln cent.
 These trade for hundreds of dollars because the error can easily be seen by a casual observer.
-Many doubled die errors require at least a jeweler's loupe to be seen.
+A number of doubled die errors require at least a jeweler's loupe to be seen.
 Doubling can occur at the hub stage as well.
 Some more recent errors are hub doubled.
 Most famously, there is a 1995 doubled die cent that is hub doubled.